 Programs Affected

-BIA and the Parties understand 25 U.S.C § 3404(a) to include programs for which a primary purpose is to fund employment programs and services, job training, or related services, as described under that subsection.
-It does not include programs for which employment and training are not a clear and stated purpose in the program’s authorizing legislation.
-A program for which the primary purpose of Federal funding support is other than employment, job training, or other such activities described at § 3404(a) is not an eligible program.
+25 U.S.C § 3404(a) provides that only programs for which implementing one or more of the following purposes is an authorized use of Federal funding support provided under that program may be integrated into an Indian tribe’s 477 plan:

+job training;

+welfare to work and tribal work experience;

+creating or enhancing employment opportunities;

+skill development

+assisting Indian youth and adults to succeed in the workforce;

+encouraging self-sufficiency;

+familiarizing individual participants with the world of work;

+facilitating the creation of job opportunities;

+economic development; or

+any services related to the activities described above.

 A list of programs historically considered for 477 plan inclusion prior to the passage of Pub.
 L. No. 115-93 is included as an appendix to this MOA.
 This list, which is from the Federal agencies participating in the 477 demonstration initiative, is provided for information and is not all-inclusive.
 Indian tribes can propose to include Federal programs not listed in the appendix.
-As provided in the Act, the final decision of program eligibility remains with the affected agency.
-See 25 U.S.C. § 3406(a)(1), 3406(h) and 3407(b)(1).
 At the time of the signing of this MOA, not all Parties have identified programs that meet the eligibility requirements of 25 U.S.C. § 3404.

+As required by 25 U.S.C. § 3407, the BIA has exclusive authority to approve or disapprove a plan submitted by an Indian tribe, including making any decisions that would necessarily lead to the full or partial disapproval of a plan.
+Such decisions include, but are not limited to, decisions relating to whether an organization is an Indian tribe as defined by 25 U.S.C. § 3402, or whether a program is eligible for inclusion in a 477 plan.
+However, under 25 U.S.C. § 3406(h) the head of the affected agency has final authority to resolve disputes related to waiver requests.

-BIA and the affected agencies further understand that under section 5 of the Act (25 U.S.C. § 3404(a)(1)(B)), 477 plans may include only those programs in which an Indian tribe or members of an Indian tribe are
+BIA and the affected agencies further understand that under 25 U.S.C. § 3404(a)(1)(B), and (a)(2), 477 plans may include only those programs in which an Indian tribe or members of an Indian tribe are eligible to receive funds:

-eligible to receive funds (i) under a statutory or administrative formula making funds available to an Indian tribe or (ii) based solely or in part on their status as Indians under Federal law, or
+under a statutory or administrative formula making funds available to an Indian tribe;

+based solely or in part on their status as Indians under Federal law;

-have secured funds as a result of a noncompetitive process or a specific designation.
+as a result of a noncompetitive process or a specific designation; or

+by block grant funds provided to an Indian tribe, regardless of whether the block grant is for the benefit of the Indian tribe because of the status of the Indian tribe or the status of the beneficiaries the grant services.

 Competitive grant programs do not base eligibility on a statutory or administrative formula and do not award funds as a result of a noncompetitive process or designation.
-Thus, in accordance with 25 U.S.C. § 3404(a)(1)(B)(i)(II), a competitive grant program may be integrated in a 477 plan only when eligibility to compete for the grant program is exclusive to Indian tribes (as defined in 25 U.S.C. § 3402(2)) with Federally recognized Indian status and members of Indian tribes with Federally recognized Indian status.
-If entities other than Indian tribes/members of Indian tribes with Federally recognized status are eligible for the grant program, for example state recognized tribes, then the competitive grant program is not eligible to be included in the 477 Initiative.
-These competitions can include other eligibility requirements unrelated to Federally recognized Indian status that must be met, making the competition in part depend on Federally recognized Indian status.
-A competitive grant from a program eligible to be integrated into a 477 plan may be included only after the competitive grant has been approved by the affected agency to be awarded to the Indian tribe or tribal member after the agency’s competitive process is completed.
+Thus, in accordance with 25 U.S.C. § 3404(a)(1)(B)(i)(II), unless provided as part of block grant funding, a competitive grant program may be integrated in a 477 plan only when eligibility for the funding under that grant program is based solely or in part on status as an Indian tribe or Indian as defined at 25 U.S.C. § 3402.

 Competitive grants may also be included after an award is made by the affected agency pursuant to its competitive process if there is a specific 477 designation in the grant program’s authorizing legislation that the program is eligible for consolidation under the Act.